Full Range of Dentistry Services in Kin Kora

 The Best in Paediatric Dentistry

-We are your best dental clinic for paediatric dentistry.
-We work well with children who suffer from anxiety and “white coat syndrome”.
+Your children and family with special needs will be cared for.
+We work well with patients who suffer from anxiety and “white coat syndrome”.

 When booking your appointment, please make our staff aware of any history of unpleasant dental or medical experiences, and if this is your child’s first dental visit.